-Proteins are vital macromolecules that facilitate most biological processes at both cellular and systemic levels, but they rarely act alone.
-Lots of essential molecular processes are carried out by molecular machines based on a large number of protein components organized by their Protein-Protein Interactions (PPIs), which refer to intentional physical contacts established between two or more proteins as a result of biochemical events and/or electrostatic forces.
-Since the interactions are at the core of the entire interactomics system of any living cell, unsurprisingly, specific PPIs are on the basis of multiple diseases.
+Proteins are vital macromolecules that facilitate diverse biological processes at both cellular and systemic levels.
+Enormous molecular processes are regulated via a large number of protein components organized by Protein-Protein Interactions (PPIs), which refer to intentional physical contacts established between two or more proteins and resulted in specific biochemical events.
+Such interactions undertake at the core of the entire interactomics system of the living cells, unsurprisingly, specific PPIs are identified with a correlation of multiple diseases.

 Figure 1.
 Protein-protein interaction hot spots and allosteric sites.
 (Turnbull A P. et al.; 2014)

-The discovery or verification of an interaction of protein-protein interaction is the first step to understand where, how and under what conditions these proteins interact in vivo and the functional implications of these interactions.
-Currently, as shown in Table 1, there are some popular methods in PPI studies, which is critical to understand protein function and the biology of the cell.
+The discovery and verification of protein-protein interaction is the first step to understand where, how and under what conditions these proteins interact in vitro / in vivo and their functional implications underlying behind interactions.
+As shown in Table 1, Some popular methods in PPI studies listed below.

 Table 1.
 The most popular methods in PPI studies